Want to back up your iPhone? Learn how to back up your iPhone in this guide.

 Your device will then restart and all your apps and other downloaded content from that backup file will be downloaded to your iPhone along with contact information and settings.

-How to back up your iPhone – Conclusion
+How to transfer using back up your iPhone – Conclusion

 Though backing up your iPhone to iCloud is safe and secure, the drawback is that you will have to be connected to a stable WiFi network till the whole backup process is completed.